beancount/docs/docs/05_getting_started_with_beancount.md

 Beancount’s Emacs support provides a [*<span class="underline">Minor Mode</span>*](https://www.gnu.org/software/emacs/manual/html_node/emacs/Minor-Modes.html) (as opposed to a [*<span class="underline">Major Mode</span>*](https://www.gnu.org/software/emacs/manual/html_node/emacs/Major-Modes.html)) on purpose, so that you can combine it with your favorite text editing mode.
 I like to use [*<span class="underline">Org-Mode</span>*](http://orgmode.org/), which is an outline mode for Emacs which allows you to fold and unfold its sections to view the outline of your document.
 This makes it much easier to edit a very long text file.
 (I don’t use Org-Mode’s literal programming blocks, I only use it to fold and unfold sections of text.)

-You can configure Emacs to automatically open files with a “.beancount” extension to enable beancount-mode by adding this code to your ~/.emacs file:
+You can configure Emacs to automatically open files with a “`.beancount`” extension to enable beancount-mode by adding this code to your `~/.emacs` file:

     (add-to-list 'load-path "/path/to/beancount/src/elisp")
     (require 'beancount)